Federal government begins to examine the alternative energy potential of contaminated landMay 1, 2012

 Contaminated land could be a good home for solar and wind energy projects

-Solar and wind energy are gaining momentum in the U.S., but their progress is being hindered by the availability of land.
+Solar and wind alternative energy are gaining momentum in the U.S., but their progress is being hindered by the availability of land.
 While both forms of energy are becoming more popular, they are often criticized for their excessive use of land.
 Large amounts of land are required for both solar and wind energy systems to be capable of producing enough electricity to be considered viable alternatives to fossil-fuels.
 As it stands, the U.S. may not have enough land available for expansive energy projects.
 The Environmental Protection Agency (EPA) and Department of Energy (DOE), however, believe that there may be a solution to the land shortage.

 EPA and DOE develop tools to examine large patches of land